 Systemic examinations were performed in all patients at 1, 3, 6, 9 and 12 mo after the procedure, followed by annual re-examinations.
 Detailed medical history and symptoms were recorded.
-These examinations included liver function, coagulation, blood ammonia, routine blood tests, color ultrasonography, esophagography, CT, and gastroscopy.
+These examinations included liver function, coagulation, blood ammonia, routine blood tests, color ultrasonography, esophagography, CT and gastroscopy.
 When color ultrasonography suggested stenosis of the shunt channel, aggravation of varicosity, or gastrointestinal bleeding, refractory hydrothorax or ascites, imaging of the shunt channel was repeated, and the PVP was measured.
 If the blood flow in the shunt channel was normal, whereas the PVP increased or stenosis/occlusion of the shunt channel was identified, balloon dilation of the shunt channel and re-stenting was performed.